meeb/tubesync/README.md

 # Installation

 TubeSync is designed to be run in a container, such as via Docker or Podman.
-It also works in a Docker Compose stack.
-Only `amd64` is initially supported.
+It also works in a Docker Compose stack. `amd64` (most desktop PCs and servers) and `arm64` (modern ARM computers, such as the Rasperry Pi 3 or later) are supported.

 Example (with Docker on *nix):